sauvc/rulebook/rulebook.md

 ## Disqualification

+Teams may be disqualified if :

-- Oil or lubrication leak causing the pollution of pool.
+- Oil or lubrication leaks causing the pollution of pool.
 - Battery leak causing the pollution of pool.
-- The AUV damages or tries to damage the field, facilities or equipments.
+- The AUV damages or tries to damage the arena, facilities or equipment.
 - The team performs any acts that are not in the spirit of fair play.
 - The team fails to obey instructions or warnings issued by the <span class="inverse">Judges</span> or <span class="inverse">Game Master</span>.
 - If the team does not abide by the the general restrictions.